 The capital city of the United Arab Emirates is the best place to visit when you simply want to relax and spend some time in the opulence of the Arab state.
-Abu Dhabi welcomes all the tourists any time of the year, especially during Ramadan season.
+Abu Dhabi welcomes the tourists any time of the year, especially during Ramadan season.
 If you are planning a trip during this season, read more to learn all that you can about the festival so that you can enjoy a safe and hassle-free experience.

 What happens during Ramadan?

 Ramadan is the ninth month in the Islamic Calendar and is also the holy month of the year where Muslims fast from dawn to dusk.
 The fast is strict and religious where people refrain from any food, alcohol and even smoking.
 The meal taken before sunrise is called Suhoor, and after the fast is broken after sunset, the meal taken is called Iftar.

 As Ramadan follows the rules of the Islamic Calendar which is determined by the moon, the festival can occur anytime from mid-May to mid-June and usually lasts for up to 30 days.

 Rules to Follow during Ramadan

 As Ramadan is a spiritual month, the rules while travelling to the Uniter Arab Emirates are strict and enforced quickly in case of an offence.
 Since the local Muslims observe the fast, you should be mindful and respect them.
 That is why it is prohibited to eat and drink in public areas.
 Some shopping malls have separate corners for non-fasting people and you should be discreet while eating.
 Also, keep in mind to wear modest clothing that covers the knees and shoulders.